 |Label||Tau||Var-Tau||Z||P-Value||CI 85%||CI 90%||CI 95%|

 Tau-U is a method for measuring data non-overlap between two phases (A and B).
 It is a “distribution free” nonparametric technique, with statistical power of 91% to 95% of (OLS) linear regression when data conform to parametric assumptions.
-When data do not do that (common in single case research), then the power of Tau-U can exceed the parametric techniques to 115%.
+When data are non conforming (common in single case research), then the power of Tau-U can exceed the parametric techniques to 115%.
 So this is an index well-suited for small datasets.
 Tau-U follows the “S” sampling distribution (as does Mann-Whitney U and Kendall’s Rank Correlation), so p-values and confidence intervals are available.
 Tau-U is a novel calculation method, but rests firmly on those two nonparametric methods.
-Tau-U has multiple options.
-Most common: 1. simple non-overlap, 2. simple non-overlap controlling for positive baseline trend, 3. improvement by nonoverlap plus phase B trend.
-This web-based application now includes only #1, but will soon be expanded to #2.
+Tau-U has multiple options most common are 1. simple non-overlap (Tau), 2. simple non-overlap controlling for positive baseline trend (Tau-U),

 A strength of this web application is the ability to analyze data for several phase contrasts from a single design independently.
 Then the software permits them to be properly averaged for an overall or omnibus effect size (Tau).
+An instructional video below is provided by Heather Hatton.
 For more detailed explanations, references and field tests regarding Tau-U, please see Parker, R.I., Vannest, K.J., Davis, J.L., Sauber, S.B.
 (2010).
 Combining non-overlap and trend for single case research: Tau-U.Behavior Therapy.
 42, 284–299.
 DOI: 10.1016/j.beth.2010.08.006.

 - Data are input in up to ten windows at the page top, each headed by a label box and a selection check.